nferhat/fht-compositor/docs/configuration/input.md

 #### `repeat-rate`, `repeat-delay`

-These two options control key repeating. `repeat-delay` is the delay in milliseconds that you should hown a key for key repeating to start. `repeat-rate` is the frequency at which the key is repeated.
+These two options control key repeating. `repeat-delay` is the delay in milliseconds that you should hold down a key for repeating to start. `repeat-rate` is the frequency at which the key is repeated.

 Default settings are `repeat-rate=25`, `repeat-delay=250`